-Perhaps the greatest value added by this section is portfolio accounting.
+Perhaps the greatest value added by this section is port- 10 folio accounting.
 By letting users enter stocks, purchase price, commission, and number of shares, program 31 allows users to track their investments more successfully.
-In addition to the portfolio, program 31 may provide users an option to create a list of stocks that they follow (i.e., without any of the purchase information), simply so they can separate what they own from what they might buy.
+In addition to the portfolio, program 31 may provide users an option to create a list of stocks that they follow (i.e., without 15 any of the purchase information), simply so they can separate what they own from what they might buy.
 Both of these lists are downloadable into Quicken, MS Money, or generic, tab-delineated spreadsheets.

-As described above, however, program 31 allows users to be able to build portfolios, initially without registering, etc. Thus it is important to allow users to view detailed stock information for individual companies or groups of companies without building a portfolio.
-An alternative is displaying in Financial Pages several blanks in which users can place company symbols, with check boxes for the options of 'Add these to my Portfolio" or "Add these to my 'Follow these' list".
+As described above, however, program 31 allows users to 20 be able to build portfolios, initially without registering, etc. Thus it is important to allow users to view detailed stock information for individual companies or groups of companies without building a portfolio.
+An alternative is displaying in Financial Pages several blanks in which users can 25 place company symbols, with check boxes for the options of "Add these to my Portfolio" or "Add these to my 'Follow these' list".

 Company data will also be a major competitive advantage of program 31.
-Program 31 allows users to examine company data, compare several companies, or compare an SIC-code group, all with a few clicks.
+Program 31 allows users to examine com- 30 pany data, compare several companies, or compare an SIC-code group, all with a few clicks.
 Example: Joe Cool wants to compare Apple, IBM, and Compaq.
-Joe could enter these three into the same blanks used for stock data and, 10 instead of stock data, select corporate information.
-Joe would receive from program 31 the balance sheets, income statements, etc., all in comparable columns.
-Joe could also switch to CAGR numbers (Compound Annual Growth Rate, pre-processed by program 31) which allow easier compari- 15 sons.
-Another click (i.e., command/selection) and Joe downloads these as a spreadsheet.
+Joe could enter these three into the same blanks used for stock data and, instead of stock data, select corporate information.
+Joe 35 would receive from program 31 the balance sheets, income statements, etc., all in comparable columns.
+Joe could also switch to CAGR numbers (Compound Annual Growth Rate, pre-processed by program 31) which allow easier comparisons.
+Another click (i.e., command/selection) and Joe down- 40 loads these as a spreadsheet.

-Both stock and company data can also be processed through a few calculations to produce standard business ratios (i.c., price-to-earnings, etc.).
-Some of these can be 20 pre-processed; some must be done in real-time as they include stock price.
+Both stock and company data can also be processed through a few calculations to produce standard business ratios (i.e., price-to-earnings, etc.).
+Some of these can be pre-processed; some must be done in real-time as they 45 include stock price.

-Alerts: For users who are comfortable giving out their E-mail address, the program 31 will send alerts at preset stock prices for stocks in their portfolio list or their "track 25 include this.) these" list.
-E-mail's will be sponsored and will correspond to the "New Items" section on a user's personal page.
+Alerts: For users who are comfortable giving out their E-mail address, the program 31 will send alerts at preset stock prices for stocks in their portfolio list or their "track these" list.
+E-mail's will be sponsored and will correspond 50 include this.) to the "New Items" section on a user's personal page.

 Weather

 Program 31 uses the weather to determine, in part, where users live and where they are going.
-As such, program 31 30 enables users to see the weather in 1, 2 or 3 places they are or would like to be.
+As such, program 31 enables users to see the weather in 1, 2 or 3 places they are 55 1 page of 100).
+Entire lists can be downloaded into a or would like to be.
 Thus, another program feature allows users to view weather from more than one place simultaneously.

-Program 31 typically gives users a quick glimpse at the 35 5-day forecast on the login page, with additional information about their local area or others in map format, graphical images (e.g., a snowflake), and data.
+Program 31 typically gives users a quick glimpse at the 5-day forecast on the login page, with additional information 60 about their local area or others in map format, graphical images (e.g., a snowflake), and data.
 Weather summaries may be available (short text blurbs) for larger regions, and possibly for individual cities.